AriFordsham/GHCWiki/status/ghc-7.8.md

 - [Overloaded record fields](records/overloaded-record-fields/plan), by Adam Gundry (GSOC).
 Not sure if this will be done.

+## Features that will definitely not make it

 - [Newtype wrappers](newtype-wrappers), by Joachim Breitner.
-This probably won't be ready for 7.8.
+This will not be ready for 7.8.